xlladdins/xll/docs/Excel4Macros/SOUND.NOTE.md

 Resource    is the number or name of a sound resource in file\_text that you want to import into your note.

--   This argument applies only to Microsoft Excel for the Macintosh.
+  - > This argument applies only to Microsoft Excel for the Macintosh.

--   If resource is omitted, Microsoft Excel uses the first resource in
+  - > If resource is omitted, Microsoft Excel uses the first resource in
     > the file.

--   If the file does not contain a sound resource with the specified
+  - > If the file does not contain a sound resource with the specified
     > name or number, Microsoft Excel halts the macro and displays an
     > error message.

 **Remarks**

--   To find out if a cell has sound attached to it, use GET.CELL(47).
+  - > To find out if a cell has sound attached to it, use GET.CELL(47).

--   Sounds notes are not available in Microsoft Excel 97 or later.
+  - > Sounds notes are not available in Microsoft Excel 97 or later.

 **Examples**

 The following macro formula erases the sound, if present, from cell A1 on the active sheet:

-SOUND.NOTE(!\$A\$1, TRUE)
+SOUND.NOTE(\!$A$1, TRUE)

 The following macro formula displays the Record dialog box so that you can record sound into a note for cell A1 on the active sheet:

-SOUND.NOTE(!\$A\$1)
+SOUND.NOTE(\!$A$1)

 In Microsoft Excel for Windows, the following macro formula imports the sound from a file named CHIMES.WAV into a note for the cell named Doorbell on the active sheet:

-SOUND.NOTE(!Doorbell, \"C:\\SOUNDS\\CHIMES.WAV\")
+SOUND.NOTE(\!Doorbell, "C:\\SOUNDS\\CHIMES.WAV")

 In Microsoft Excel for the Macintosh, the following macro formula imports a sound called Chimes from a file named SOFT SOUNDS into a note for the cell named Doorbell on the active sheet:

-SOUND.NOTE(!Doorbell, \"HARD DISK:SOUNDS:SOFT SOUNDS\", \"Chimes\")
+SOUND.NOTE(\!Doorbell, "HARD DISK:SOUNDS:SOFT SOUNDS", "Chimes")

 **Related Functions**